How to Create a Simple Table in MySQL: A Beginner’s Guide | MySQL Database Tutorial

 - department: a string (up to 20 characters) for the department the employee belongs to.

-Let’s create a simple table called employees
+Let’s create a simple table called employees with the following columns:

 CREATE TABLE employees (